-Winged Geographies will address the question of our evolving spatial relationships with bird life.
+Winged Geographies is a two-days academic workshop which addresses the question of our evolving spatial relationships with bird life.
 The presence of birds and their song has long shaped human experience and conceptualisation of the skies, the countryside as well as urban and domestic environments.

 Birds have been collected, traded and re-contextualised across territories.
 Their migrations have inspired new kinds of human connections, both psychic and physical.
 How have birds been part of human efforts to make sense of terrestrial and avian spaces and places?
 Such a question implicates all kinds of actors: gardeners, scholars, pilots, naturalists, children, writers and philosophers.
 Aristophanes’ play The Birds saw two frustrated Athenians join with the birds to build a utopian city in the clouds, a new republic where ‘Wisdom, Grace and Love pervade the scene’.
 Steven Feld’s work with the Kaluli people of Papua New Guinea showed that the avian voices heard in the forest defined an entire cultural and spiritual realm.
 Today, birds increasingly draw attention as indicators of environmental crisis.
 In the Anthropocene, are the much-loved imaginative and metaphorical readings of bird life still culturally productive or dangerously retrograde?

 Assistant Professor of Music in the Arts, Culture, & Media program at Rugters University in Newark, USA

 Rachel Mundy specializes in twentieth-century sonic culture with interests at the juncture of music, the history of science, and animal studies.
 Her research shows how music has been used to navigate changing boundaries between race, species, and culture in the twentieth century.